 e) to resolve on the Company’s deregistering as a publicly held company with the Brazilian Securities and Exchange Commission

 Paragraph 4 – Minutes in the Summary Format.
-The minutes of the Shareholders’ Meetings shall be drawn up in the summary format, including dissenting votes and protests, containing an extract of the resolutions taken, in compliance with Paragraph 1, Article 130 of the Brazilian Corporation Law.
+The minutes of the Shareholders’ Meetings shall be drawn up in the summary format, including dissenting votes and protests, containing an extract of the resolutions taken, in compliance with Paragraph 1 of Article 130 of the Brazilian Corporation Law.

 Section I – General Rules